nassir90/blackboard-crawler/README.md

 ## Credits
-The login phase, and the panopt video downloading code are not my own work.
+The login phase, and the panopto video downloading code are not my own work.
+These parts were done by

 ## Requirements